India face Netherlands in Junior Women's Hockey WC semifinals as history beckons | Sports-Games

 Unbeaten so far in the tournament, the Indians have exceeded expectations in the event, beating Wales 5-1, upsetting Germany (2-1), Malaysia (4-0) and Korea (3-0).

-It was a cohesive effort from the Indians in the tournament so far with all the departments clicking for the Salima Tete-led side.
-India's forwardline has shone bright with the strikers scoring as many as 12 goals so far and conceded just two.
+It was a cohesive effort from the Indians in the tournament so far with all departments clicking for the Salima Tete-led side.
+India's forward line has shone bright with the strikers scoring as many as 12 goals so far and conceded just two.

-Young striker Mumtaz Khan has been the cynosure of all eyes, scoring six goals, including a hat-trick, while Lalremsiami, Lalrindiki and Sharmila Devi complementing her brilliantly.
+Young striker Mumtaz Khan has been the cynosure of all eyes, scoring six goals, including a hat-trick so far in the event, while Lalremsiami, Lalrindiki and Sharmila Devi completed her brilliantly.

-The presence of three Tokyo Olympians in skipper Tete, Lalremsiami and Sharmila has worked wonders for the Indians in the tournament in terms of their performance.
+The presence of three Tokyo Olympians in skipper Tete, Lalremsiami and Sharmila has worked wonders for the Indians in the tournament in terms of their experience.

-Credit must also go to the Indian midfield which has created numerous scoring opportunities for the side.
+Credit must also go to the Indian midfield which played an instrumental role in creating numerous scoring opportunities for the side.

 Young Bichu, who recently made her senior team debut in the FIH Pro League, has been a revelation under the bar for India, denying the opposition with breath-taking saves on numerous occasions.